vovapasko/vibe-coding-messenger/README.md

-# 📨 Real-Time Collaboration App (MVP)
+# 📨 Vibe coding messenger (MVP)

 ## 🧠 Overview

 This project is a real-time messaging platform built with **React (frontend)** and **Kotlin (backend)**.
 It allows authenticated users to send and receive messages instantly.
 The goal is to create a clean, interactive MVP that can be expanded later with advanced security and messaging features.
+Partner in crime: GPT-4.1

 ---